merenlab/anvio.org/help/main/programs/anvi-estimate-scg-taxonomy/index.md

 ### 2. Estimate the taxa within a metagenome

-By running this program in metagenome mode, it will assume that your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> contains multiple genomes and will try to give you an overview of the taxa within it.
-To do this, it will determine which single-copy core gene has the most hits in your contigs (for example `Ribosomal_S6`), and then will look at the taxnomy hits for that gene across your contigs.
+By running this program in metagenome mode, it will assume that your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> contains multiple genomes and will attempt to provide you with an overview of the taxa within it.
+To do this, it will determine which single-copy core gene has the most hits in your contigs (for example `Ribosomal_S6`), and then will examine the taxonomy hits for that gene across your contigs.
 The output will be this list of taxonomy results.

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;scg&#45;taxonomy &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \
                            &#45;&#45;metagenome&#45;mode
 </div>

-If you want to look at a specific gene (instead of the one with the most hits), you can also tell it to do that.
-For example, to tell it to look at Ribosomal_S9, run
+If you want to examine a specific gene (instead of the one with the most hits), you can specify that as well.
+For example, to instruct it to look at Ribosomal_S9, run

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;scg&#45;taxonomy &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \